asdqwex/discobot/README.md

 ## Configuration

 Discobot will read these config variable in from a .config file that is json formatted.
-So you can create a file that looks liek the following with your configuration options in it.
+So you can create a file that looks like the following with your configuration options in it.

     {
         "RIOT_API_KEY": "xxx",